Be Careful Not to Commit Fraud When Applying for Disability

 You commit fraud if you knowingly use fake information to get a Social Security number to establish a Social Security record.
 You also commit fraud if you use a fake Social Security number or one that isn't yours to qualify for disability benefits or to increase the amount of benefits.
 Here are some examples.

 • Forging documents.
-A claimant didn't have a Social Security number because she wasn't a legal resident.
-Without a Social Security number, she couldn't apply for disability, so she used a fake birth certificate to get a Social Security number that she used on her application.
+Zara didn't have a Social Security number because she wasn't a legal resident of the United States.
+Without a Social Security number, Zara couldn't apply for disability, so she used a fake birth certificate to get a Social Security number that she used on her application.

 • Using somebody else's Social Security number.
-The claimant wasn't eligible for disability benefits because she had an outstanding felony warrant for fleeing prosecution.
-In an attempt to get benefits, she filed for disability using a stolen Social Security number.
+Louis wasn't eligible for disability benefits because he had an outstanding felony warrant for fleeing prosecution.
+In an attempt to get benefits, Louis filed for disability using a stolen Social Security number.

 How Can You Identify Social Security Disability Fraud?

-Remember that the person must intend to lie or provide false information to Social Security before they can be charged with fraud.
-It's unlikely that somebody will tell you straight out "I'm going to lie about my back pain to get disability," so if you think that somebody is purposefully misrepresenting themselves to the agency, you'll need to use your best judgment.
-If you're close enough to somebody to know that they're still receiving benefits meant for their spouse who died last year, you might want to report fraud, but not every case is as clear cut.
+Remember that the person must intend to lie or provide false information to Social Security to get benefits before they can be charged with fraud.
+It's unlikely that somebody will tell you straight out, "I'm going to lie about my back pain to get disability," so if you think someone is purposefully misrepresenting themselves to the agency, you'll need to use your best judgment.

-Regardless, reporting somebody for disability fraud isn't an action you should take lightly.
+And reporting someone for disability fraud isn't an action you should take lightly.
 False reporting of fraud carries significant penalties.

-What Happens When You Report Somebody for Disability Fraud?
+What Happens if You Report Somebody for Disability Fraud?

 • description of the type of fraud (such as abuse by a representative payee or lying about income)

-• location (state or town) of where the fraud took place
+• location (state or town) where the fraud took place

 • when the fraud took place